gyuho/learn/doc/go_concurrency/README.md

 ```

-It returns WARNING messages of race conditions. **Go Go slice and map are [NOT
+It returns WARNING messages of race conditions. **Go slice and map are [NOT
 thread-safe](https://groups.google.com/d/msg/golang-nuts/3FVAs9dPR8k/Jk9T3s7oIPEJ)
 data structure**.
 They do not prevent you from race-conditions.
 In the code
 above, **_race conditions occure_** when *severl goroutines* try to